DOGMA: Weaving Structural Information into Data-centric Single-cell Transcriptomics Analysis: Introduction

-Sequence-based architectures (e.g., Transformers \cite{scbert, scgpt}), owing to their intuitive appeal, have emerged as the dominant paradigm in early exploratory studies.
-Drawing inspiration from Natural Language Processing (NLP), these methodologies analogize cells to documents and treat sequencing data as tokens, attempting to capture latent biological patterns through large-scale pre-training \cite{geneformer, scgpt}.
+Sequence-based architectures, including Transformer-style transcriptome encoders \cite{scbert, geneformer, scgpt}, treat gene expression profiles as tokenized inputs, attempting to capture latent biological patterns through large-scale pre-training.
+As illustrated in \figpartref{fig:teaser}{a}, however, this representation-centric view does not explicitly encode cell-cell relationships in the input, leaving downstream models to infer relational structure implicitly from sparse and noisy expression profiles \cite{luecken2019current,battaglia2018relational}.

-However, as illustrated in Figure 1 (Left), this analogy encounters dual limitations within the biological context.
-First, while documents are typically treated as independent samples, cells are not isolated entities but reside within intricate collaborative networks.
-Sequence-based methods impose an independent and identically distributed (i.i.d.) assumption on the data, thereby severing the intrinsic topological correlations between cells \cite{battaglia2018relational}.
-Second, these approaches naively inherit the intrinsic imperfections of raw sequencing data, including high-dimensional sparsity and technical noise \cite{luecken2019current}.
-The absence of explicit denoising mechanisms at the input level renders these models highly susceptible to data quality bottlenecks.
+This strategy of fitting complex models directly to noisy expression data helps explain why large-scale models, despite immense computational cost, do not always outperform simpler generative baselines such as scVI \cite{scvi} in zero-shot tasks \cite{kedzierska2025zeroshot}.
+Consistent with \figpartref{fig:teaser}{c}, our empirical comparison shows that scaling model size alone cannot compensate for the absence of explicit structural priors, and that such priors can yield stronger accuracy with fewer parameters than a Cell Token Transformer.

-This strategy of fitting complex models to low-quality data explains why large-scale models like scGPT \cite{scgpt}, despite consuming immense computational resources, often fail to outperform simple generative baselines (e.g., scVI \cite{scvi}) in zero-shot tasks {\cite{kedzierska2025zeroshot}}.
-Attempting to force sequence models to implicitly fit scRNA-seq data is a high-cost, low-efficiency strategy, compelling models to memorize technical noise rather than capturing biological patterns.
-As shown in Figure 1(a), empirical study confirms that blindly scaling model size cannot compensate for the absence of explicit structural priors: the Cell Token Transformer utilizes 3.5M parameters yet lags behind the structure-aware GNN, which achieves superior accuracy with only one-third of parameters.
+Recent ontology-aware transcriptome foundation models such as scCello~\cite{yuan2024sccello} have shown that Cell Ontology can provide valuable supervision for learning biologically meaningful cell embeddings.
+However, such methods mainly use ontology as a pre-training or representation-level constraint, rather than converting biological priors into an explicit, reusable cell-cell topology.
+This motivates a data-structure-level question: can multi-level biological priors be directly transformed into a robust graph topology for downstream learning?

-While structured approaches attempt to mitigate the limitations of sequence models by incorporating graph structures, the graphs they construct suffer from fundamental defects in two core dimensions: topological connectivity and node features, thereby limiting their effectiveness.
+Graph-based structured approaches attempt to answer this question by incorporating relational structures, but the graphs they construct still suffer from fundamental defects in two core dimensions: topological connectivity and node features, thereby limiting their effectiveness.